SriniHProject/ecommerce-sales-insights-v0/README.md

 - **Testing a “regional free shipping” or pricing experiment** in low-engagement zones to drive incremental orders

 These targeted initiatives aim to:
-- Increase average order value by 10–15% in underperforming regions
+- Increase average order value  underperforming regions
 - Improve regional engagement and purchase frequency
 - Strengthen data-driven campaign design with validated behavioral insights